CharlieYao1996/CVFX_ColorTransfer-/README.md

   >>### orange2apple
   >>![image](https://github.com/CharlieYao1996/CVFX_ColorTransfer-/blob/master/orange2apple_ref_02.PNG)
   # 4.conclusion
   According to the above results, CycleGan has better performance in 2 situations.
 Since CycleGan though the repeatedly training sessions, it can identify the geometric of the target(apple or orange), than transfer the color to right position.
-Super fast color transfer just transfer the whole color pattarn from source to target, so in situation 1(white_base &only one target), the effect would irrational.
+Super fast color transfer just transfer the whole color pattarn from source to target, so in situation 1(white_base &only one target), the effect would irrational